MinchinWeb/blog.minchin.ca/content/20110717-online-dating-from-hell-or-modern-job-hunting.md

 -   Keep your website up to date.
 Do you know, for a fact, that your phone number and address are on your website and are current?
-Also, if you hire someone, take down the job posting; it's very frustrasting to prepare an application, call to get the submission email and at that point find out the position was filled last week.
+Also, if you hire someone, take down the job posting; it's very frustrating to prepare an application, call to get the submission email and at that point find out the position was filled last week.
 -   Have good job descriptions.
 Too many job descriptions are filled with advertising copy for the company and too little about the actual position.
 If I'm applying for this job, you've already sold me on your company.
 Tell me about the specifics of the job and what I need to be able to do it.
-And if I have to call to get those details, let me talk to someone who actaully knows the details of the job.
+And if I have to call to get those details, let me talk to someone who actually knows the details of the job.
 Please.
 -   You only get one chance to make a first impression - how does your receptionist greet job seekers?
 With a smile and then have someone